ThomasH-W/CO2-TTGO-MQTT/README.md

 Be aware that the name / client-ID must be unique in your local network.
 Default name: "TTGO-1"

-For the time being, the MQTT user nad password are ignored.
+For the time being, the MQTT username and password are ignored.

 ### Topics